puppetlabs/puppet-docs/source/puppet/4.10/services_agent_windows.markdown

 You can also specify a different user when installing Puppet.
 To do this, install via the command line and [specify the required MSI properties][msiproperties] (`PUPPET_AGENT_ACCOUNT_USER`, `PUPPET_AGENT_ACCOUNT_PASSWORD`, and `PUPPET_AGENT_ACCOUNT_DOMAIN`).

 Puppet agent's user can be a local or domain user.
 If this user isn't already a local administrator, the Puppet installer will add it to the `Administrators` group.
 The installer will also grant [Logon as Service](http://msdn.microsoft.com/en-us/library/ms813948.aspx) to the user.

-### Ports

-By default, Puppet's HTTPS traffic uses port 8140.
-Your OS and firewall must allow Puppet agent to initiate outbound connections on this port.

-If you want to use a non-default port, you'll have to change [the `masterport` setting](./configuration.html#masterport) on all agent nodes, and ensure that you've changed your Puppet master's port as well.

-### Logging

-When running as a service, Puppet agent logs messages to the Windows Event Log.
-You can view its logs by browsing the Event Viewer.
-(Control Panel → System and Security → Administrative Tools → Event Viewer)

-You can adjust how verbose the logs are with [the `log_level` setting](./configuration.html#loglevel), which defaults to `notice`.
-Setting it to `info` is equivalent to running with the `--verbose` option, and setting it to `debug` is equivalent to `--debug`.
-You can also make logs quieter by dialing back to `warning` or lower.

-When running in the foreground with the `--verbose`, `--debug`, or `--test` options, Puppet agent logs directly to the terminal.

-When started with the `--logdest <FILE>` option, Puppet agent logs to the file specified by `<FILE>`.

-### Reporting

-In addition to local logging, Puppet agent will submit a [report][] to the Puppet master after each run.
-(This can be disabled by setting [`report = false`](./configuration.html#report) in [puppet.conf][].)

-In Puppet Enterprise, you can browse these reports in the PE console's node pages, and you can analyze correlated events with the PE event inspector.

 ## Managing systems with Puppet agent